There is no special procedure to facilitate access to French nationality for British citizens.

 In practice, the timeframe is between twelve and fifteen months from the filing of the application to the proposal for citizenship.

-Concerning the minimum period of residence in France allowing access to French nationality
+Minimum period of residence in France for applications for France nationality

 Pursuant to Article 21-17 of the French Civil Code, applicants for French nationality must provide proof that they have had their habitual residence in France during the five years prior to filing the application.
 Should they fail to comply with this requirement, the application will be inadmissible under said Article 21-17.